Aqua Line (Noida Metro)

 The Aqua Line is a line of Noida Metro, a rapid transit system in Noida and Greater Noida in Uttar Pradesh, India.
 It consists of 21 metro stations from Sector 51 in Noida to Depot in Greater Noida.

 The line has been operational since 25 January 2019.
-It was inaugurated by Chief Minister of Uttar Pradesh Yogi Adityanath.
+It was inaugurated by the Chief Minister of Uttar Pradesh, Yogi Adityanath.

 Stations

 All 21 stations on the 29.7 km Aqua Line route are on elevated track.
 This line has an interchange station with the Delhi Metro at Noida Sector 52 metro station.
 All stations are equipped with platform screen doors.